r1cky33/DA_EasyAuth_Licensing/README.md

 #Funktionality

-Very simple, basic HWID (hardware id) license system.
+Very simple HWID-based (hardware-id) license system.

 You generate keys with the license server and give the program to the client with a key.
 On the first run, the client will connect to the server and update its information with the client-computers HWID and activation date.